dmill-bz/gremlin-php/README.md

 Examples
 ========

-You can find more information by reading the API in the wiki.
+You can find more information by reading the [API](http://pommeverte.github.io/gremlin-php/).

 Here are a few basic usages.